Back Off of Blue Light

 Many people sleep with pet cats or dogs on their bed, but pets may keep you from getting much sleep.
 If they wake up, move, or make noise at night, it may wake you up.
 If you're the kind of person who has a hard time falling asleep if you wake up at night, it makes more sense to keep pets out of the bedroom.
 There are other reasons to make your bedroom off limits to pets.
 If you have allergies or asthma, pet fur and dander could provoke your symptoms.
 Pets who go outdoors also track pollen into the house.
 You can teach your pet to sleep in his or her own bed in another room.

 Establish a Relaxing Nighttime Routine

 It is an especially good idea to avoid stress and do relaxing activities in the evening.
 Do not work at night.
 Avoid emotionally upsetting conversations, scary movies, and thrilling novels.
 If you are a worrier, scribble your thoughts and feelings down in a journal to help get them off your mind.
 Wind down before bed by taking a warm bath, listening to relaxing music, meditating, or reading a soothing book.
 Meditating for as little as 10 minutes a day benefits both body and mind.

 Use Sleeping Pills with Caution

 Several prescription medications are available to help with sleep.
-Many of these drugs can be addictive and their use may be associated with side effects.
+Many of these drugs can be addictive and their use may be associated with side effects (paresthesias, balance, dry mouth and others).
 Ideally, sleeping pills should be used on a short-term basis as directed by your doctor.
 Optimize your sleep schedule by practicing good sleep hygiene.
 Make appropriate diet, exercise, and lifestyle and behavioral changes to get better sleep.
 If you are experiencing sleep problems, your doctor may recommend you undergo a sleep study.
 Ask your doctor for sleep tips if you need help.